shaonhuang/shaonhaung/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Shaon, a Digital Media Technology student at the Beijing University of Posts and Telecommunications.
+I'm Shaon, a Digital Media Technology graduate at the Beijing University of Posts and Telecommunications.

 I was building the future of Cloud servers as a Frontend Engineer Intern at [Baidu Ai Cloud](https://intl.cloud.baidu.com/) and now I'm seeking a job in Full-stack development as a freelancer.
 I'm always interested to hear about any cool projects you're working on!